gsakkas/rite/NOTES.md

       - wrap `raise Foo` in a thunk
       - when is thunk forced? (maybe when part of primitive application?)
       - this won't help the example above. are there actual benchmarks where it would?
+    - IDEA: replace `raise Foo` with random value of expected type
   - ml exceptions are uninteresting, they don't signify a type error
     - don't kill test harness on first MLException
       - may only be thrown on a particular branch